 Coffee roasters have started barrel-aged programs out of curiosity or convenience.
 For others, it is a strategic collaboration with a distillery.

 Inspired by barrel-aged beers, Modern Times founder Jacob McKean and original director of coffee Amy Krone began to experiment with barrel-aged coffees.
 Since developing their coffee roasting program in 2015, they have found that barrel aging coffee develops uniquely interesting and enjoyable flavors.

-“We source coffee explicitly for barrel aging,” said current director of coffee Bartleby Bloss.
+“We source coffee explicitly for barrel aging,” says current director of coffee Bartleby Bloss.
 “Our team searches for coffees that will be able to stand up to the intense flavors of the barrels.
 We look for outstanding coffees, something that will be immensely complex with the added layer of barrel aging.
-Whether it is a barrel-aged bourbon natural Ethiopia espresso shot served in our café, or a freshly roasted bag of Pinot-noir-aged Guatemala Huehuetenango, customers get excited over our releases,” says Bloss.
+Whether it is a barrel-aged bourbon natural Ethiopia espresso shot served in our café, or a freshly roasted bag of Pinot noir-aged Guatemala Huehuetenango, customers get excited over our releases.”

 According to Simon Johnston of Ireland’s Root & Branch, starting with the right coffee is the most important piece of the equation: “Choosing the right coffee in the first instance is more important than what you do with the coffee when you’ve chosen it.”

 Adding a unique product such as barrel-aged coffees to café menus encourages customers to veer a little away from their usual order, increases engagement with your brand, and gives your baristas something interesting to sell—or upsell.

 When Pacific Northwest-based Caffè Umbria started their barrel-aged program as an experiment last August, the roasters had no idea if it would sell, or if it would even do well.
 They started with some end runs of their single-origin coffees and aged them for a month and a half in a tiny 10-gallon barrel.